package-operator/package-operator/docs/api-reference.md

 ### ProbeSelector

-Selects a subset of objects to apply probes to. e.g. ensures that probes defined for apps/Deployments are not checked against ConfigMaps.
+ProbeSelector selects a subset of objects to apply probes to. e.g. ensures that probes defined for apps/Deployments are not checked against ConfigMaps.

 | Field | Description |